-Rachel Zegler sparks angry debate about feminism over resurfaced Snow White comments
+Snow White star Rachel Zegler’s Disney princess remarks resurface in TikTok debate

 ‘Criticising Disney princesses is not feminist,’ TikTok user argues

-Rachel Zegler has sparked controversy over past comments she made about Disney’s Snow White.
+A debate about Disney princesses has emerged over resurfaced comments by Snow White star Rachel Zegler, with some fans upset at her percieved dismissal of the original characters.

-The 22-year-old American actress will play the titular princess in the forthcoming live-action remake of Snow White and the Seven Dwarfs.
+The 22-year-old American actor will play the Snow White in the forthcoming live-action remake of Snow White and the Seven Dwarfs.

 During interviews last year, Zegler repeatedly expressed her distaste for the original storyline.